About MCP servers

 File-level configuration

-Enable MCP for all endpoints in an OpenAPI specification file:
+Enable MCP for all endpoints by default in an OpenAPI specification file and selectively exclude endpoints:

 {